CO2 emissions, overview

 Recalculate CO2 emissions for orders

-If you change any of the data on which the CO2 emissions calculations are based, you may subsequently have one or more orders for which you want the CO2 emissions to be recalculated.
+If you change any of the details on which the CO2 emissions calculations are based, you may subsequently have one or more orders for which you want the CO2 emissions to be recalculated.
 See Recalculate CO2 emissions for orders.

-Create statistical report in Opter
+Create a statistics report in Opter

 Retrieving statistical data via API